 Close to the Machine : Technophilia and its discontents by Ellen Ullman chronicles the dawn of the Internet from the point of view of a freelance programmer.
-I loved it intensely, partly because Ullman is so completely unapologetic about how she goes nosediving into complex technical issues.
+I loved it intensely, especially because Ullman unapologetically dives into complex technical issues.
 It’s as if she’s addressing fellow programmers rather than layman readers, and to me that’s exactly what creates a wonderfully strong feeling of presence; of getting the tastes and smells of life at ground zero of what would become a wave that swept everything off its feet for the coming decades.

 I also like how Ullman fluidly transgresses the border between the private and the professional spheres.
 When she’s falling for the “cypherpunk” Brian even though she knows deep down that she ought not to, I’m as torn as she is.
 I feel like I’m in the room when her ageing father, practically at his deathbed, makes a belated attempt at establishing some kind of meaningful contact with the writer and her sister.